calamares/calamares-extensions/README.md

 ### Example Modules

-- [filekeeper](modules/filekeeper/CMakeLists.txt) is a C++ **job** module to copy files from the host (live) system to the target system at the end of installation, like logfiles.
-(This module is made obsolete by the *preservefiles* module included with Calamares proper)
 - [freebsddisk](modules/freebsddisk/CMakeLists.txt) is a C++ **view**
   module with a QML-based UI.
 It has no actual functionality, and serves as a test that view modules can be built out-of-tree.